 Solicitors for the Elderly is a community of trusted advisers – professionally highly qualified and regulated and who also have additional skills to enable them to work with older and vulnerable clients.
 Vulnerable people may not be able bodied and/or may be mentality incapacitated i.e. they need help to make decisions or they can’t make decisions for themselves.

-Melanie Byrne is an accredited member of the Solicitors for the Elderly
+Melanie Byrne is a student member of the Solicitors for the Elderly

 We are members of the Association of Child Abuse Lawyers, an association set up for the benefit of victims, lawyers, experts and other professionals involved in the field of obtaining compensation for the physical, sexual or emotional abuse of children and adults abused in childhood.